Counterfactual thinking: Self vs. other

+Integrative Summary of Typologies of Counterfactual Thinking

+People generate additive counterfactuals more frequently than subtractive counterfactuals, because people are more readily able to imagine additional actions that they "could have" taken than omissions.
+Upward counterfactuals tend to support planning and performance improvement, whereas downward counterfactuals often serve an affect-regulation function by helping individuals feel better about negative outcomes.
+Self-focused counterfactuals are more prevalent than other-focused counterfactuals party because the event in question is psychologically closer than an event in which others are involved, consistent with the Construal level theory.

 Theories

 Norm theory

 Kahneman and Miller (1986) proposed the norm theory as a theoretical basis to describe the rationale for counterfactual thoughts.
 Norm theory suggests that the ease of imagining a different outcome determines the counterfactual alternatives created.
 Norms involve a pairwise comparison between a cognitive standard and an experiential outcome.
 A discrepancy elicits an affective response which is influenced by the magnitude and direction of the difference.
 For example, if a server makes twenty dollars more than an average night, a positive feeling will be evoked.
 If a student earns a lower grade than is typical, a negative feeling will be evoked.
 Generally, upward counterfactuals are likely to result in a negative mood, while downward counterfactuals elicit positive moods.

 Kahneman and Miller (1986) also introduced the concept of mutability to describe the ease or difficulty of cognitively altering a given outcome.
 An immutable outcome (e.g., gravity) is difficult to modify cognitively whereas a mutable outcome (e.g., speed) is easier to cognitively modify.
 Most events lie somewhere in the middle of these extremes.
 The more mutable the antecedents of an outcome are, the greater availability there is of counterfactual thoughts.

 Wells and Gavanski (1989) studied counterfactual thinking in terms of mutability and causality.
 An event or antecedent is considered causal if mutating that event will lead to undoing the outcome.
 Some events are more mutable than others.
 Exceptional events (e.g., taking an unusual route then getting into an accident) are more mutable than normal events (e.g., taking a usual route and getting into an accident).
 This mutability, however, may only pertain to exceptional cases (e.g., a car accident).
 Controllable events (e.g., intentional decision) are typically more mutable than uncontrollable events (e.g., natural disaster).
 In short, the greater the number of alternative outcomes constructed, the more unexpected the event, and the stronger emotional reaction elicited.